-- In February 2022, the Company secured a £75 million term loan facility, providing the Company with access to funds to repay the £50 million index linked bond due in July 2023. - The Company also has £225 million of revolving bank facility available to draw upon during the going concern period, £120 million of which has been drawn down at 31 March 2022.
+- In February 2022, the Company secured a £75 million term loan facility, providing the Company with access to funds to repay the £50 million index linked bond due in July 2023. - The Company also has £225 million of revolving bank facility available to draw upon during the going concern period, £95 million of which has been drawn down at 30 June 2022. - The impact of high inflation has had a negative effect on the Company's index linked debt and by association the interest cover ratios.
+The Company has agreed a covenant amendment with its lenders for the testing periods to 31 March 2024.
+After this date the covenants will revert to their original status pending an ongoing renegotiation of the covenant calculation.